 In this manuscript we consequently use the chymotrypsin numbering for both PR3 and HNE.
 It presents the advantage of providing a consistent numbering for all enzymes of the family but introduces letters in addition to the numbering (e.g the two consecutive arginines labelled 186A and 186B).

 POPC bilayer.
 A lipid bilayer made of 256 POPC was built using the CHARMM-GUI[30].
 The lipid bilayer was subjected to energy minimization using NAMD[31] and the CHARMM36 force field update for lipids[32].
 The system was then equilibrated without surface tension for 300 ps at 310 K using a time step of 2 fs and velocities reassignment every 500 fs, and subsequently run into production for 80 ns.
 The SHAKE algorithm was applied to constrain bonds between hydrogen and heavy atoms [33].
 Non-bonded interactions were truncated using a cutoff of 12 Å, using a force-based switch function for van der Waals and a shift function for electrostatics.
 For estimating long-range electrostatic forces, the Particle-Mesh-Ewald (PME) algorithm was used [34, 35].
 The Langevin algorithm was used to control temperature (310K, damping coefficient: 1.0) and pressure (target pressure: 1 atm, oscillation period: 75 fs, oscillation decay time: 25 fs)[36].
 The area per lipid and the order parameter were monitored along the simulation to assess the properties of the bilayer.
 The order parameter SCD was calculated with VMD[37] from the mean value of the angle between each C-H bond of the lipid tails and the normal to the membrane.
 The profiles are consistent with those in Ref.[32].
 The surface area was calculated to be 65.5 0.8 Å2 on average during the simulation, close to that reported by Klauda et al. [32] (64.7 0.2 Å2) for a POPC bilayer simulated using the same CHARMM 36 force field.
-Kucerka et al. report an estimate of 68.3 1.5 Å2 using hybrid electron density models[38].
+Kučerka et al. report an estimate of 68.3 1.5 Å2 using hybrid electron density models[38].

 Insertion of Proteinase 3 and HNE at the interface of the lipid bilayer.
 The cartesian coordinates of PR3 were taken from chain A of the X-ray structure referenced 1FUJ [39] in the RSCB Protein Data Bank,[40] and those of HNE from the 1PPF structure[41].
 PR3 and HNE were then oriented with respect to, and inserted at, the interface of the equilibrated POPC lipid bilayer as described previously for PR3[15].
 Briefly, each of the enzymes was positioned at the surface of a POPC lipid bilayer in the orientation predicted by implicit bilayer simulations for HNE [14] and using earlier all-atoms simulations with a DMPC bilayer for PR3[15].
 PR3 was then translated 2 Å above its initial position to account for the difference in width between POPC and DMPC bilayers.
 Six lipids overlapping with the proteins were removed, in both the case of PR3 and HNE as reported earlier for phosphatidylinositol specific phospholipase C{Grauffel, 2013 #1613}.
 The starting conformation for HNE is shown on Figure 3A, the starting conformation of PR3 is not represented but displays a similar depth of anchorage than HNE.